Julio Xavier Labayen: Church of the Poor

 The Church in the Philippines declared during the Second Plenary Council of the Philippines](informally known as the PCP-II convoked in 1991) that "As we approach the year 2000, Christ bids this community—ourselves, the laity, religious and clergy of the Catholic Church in the Philippines—to be a Church of the Poor."
 This vision, first arose during the Second Vatican Council, upholding Catholic social teachings, were adapted by local conferences such as the Episcopal Conference of Latin America (CELAM) when they declared the "preferential option for the poor" and the Federation of Asian Bishops' Conferences (FABC) espousing the Church of the Poor in 1975.

-Long before the declaration of PCP-II, Bishop Labayen, OCD was an ardent proponent of the Church of the Poor in the Philippines which was his brainchild in the Prelature of Infanta.
+Long before the declaration of PCP-II, Labayen was an ardent proponent of the Church of the Poor in the Philippines which was his brainchild in the Prelature of Infanta.
 The program prioritized to serve those neglected by the society: workers, indigenous people and others who relied on no one but themselves.
 As a shepherd, he immersed himself with the people and established dialogue in the grassroots, a concept the laity never imagined to happen.
 As such he became close to the heart of the people who loved him as a father.

 Death

-Bishop Labayen died on 27 April 2016 at 6:52 AM.
+Labayen died on April 27, 2016, at 6:52 AM, in Manila.
 People poured from different walks of life during his wake in different locations: first in Quezon City, then to Baler, Aurora, and after to Infanta, Quezon.
-His remains was returned to his retirement place in Antipolo City where he was buried in a crypt under the congregation's chapel on 3 May 2016.
+His remains was returned to his retirement place in Antipolo City where he was buried in a crypt under the congregation's chapel on May 3, 2016.

 Authored works

-These are the books written by Bishop Labayen, OCD, among a plenitude of talks, articles and seminars:
+These are the books written by Labayen among a plenitude of talks, articles and seminars: